Thesis

 Corporate Cards

-Brex: Brex is an expense management platform that combines corporate cards, expense management, travel, and business accounts.
-Founded in 2017, Brex has raised a total of $1.5 billion including a $725 million Series D round ($425 million in a Series D-1 in April 2021 and $300 million Series D-2 in May 2022) at a valuation of $12.3 billion.
-As of May 2024, Brex had an estimated valuation of $4.1 billion in secondary markets.
 Like Ramp, Brex provides syncing with modern ERP systems, physical, and unlimited virtual cards.
 Ramp claims it differs from Brex in that it offers procurement, price intelligence, guest roles for temporary users, and flat fees for advanced user functionality independent of location.
 Ramp also says it offers a 5% average savings with cashback and savings insight that Brex does not provide.
-Meanwhile, Brex claims that its offering is differentiated from Ramp in that it offers a cash account with FDIC and treasury, in-app travel booking, and cards without foreign transaction fees.
+Earlier on, Brex claimed that its offering is differentiated from Ramp in that it offers a cash account with FDIC and treasury, in-app travel booking, and cards without foreign transaction fees.
+As of October 2025, Ramp has introduced all of these offerings to its platform.

 Expense Management Software